 Students enrolled for 30 ECTS credits must on two occasions submit considerations regarding their social data scientific assignment to the internal supervisor, and document that the number of working hours has been completed (e.g. academic internship contract).

 Assessment 15 ECTS credits

 The exam is graded on a pass/fail basis.
+The exam is graded by an internal examiner.

 Assessment 30 ECTS credits